salcedoe/MtMdocs/docs/matlabBasics/matlabInterface.md

 ## Important Preferences

-The following settings can improve the performance of MATLAB for certain tasks, especially later in the semester.
+The following settings can improve the performance of MATLAB for certain tasks, especially later in the course.
 Let's set them now, before we forget.

 ### Java Heap Memory

+MATLAB's desktop interface — the editor, workspace browser, figure windows, and documentation — runs on top of the Java Virtual Machine (JVM).
+Java Heap Memory is the block of RAM allocated to the JVM for these components.
+When it runs low, the desktop can slow down, freeze, or produce `java.lang.OutOfMemoryError` warnings.
+This becomes especially noticeable when working with large images or interactive visualization tools later in the course.

+Increasing the heap size gives the JVM more headroom.
+The change takes effect after restarting MATLAB.

 1. Click on the Home Tab ![image_10.png](images/X1_MATLAB_Intro_media_image_10.png)
 2. Select the preferences icon: ![image_11.png](images/X1_MATLAB_Intro_media_image_11.png)